earthly/website/blog/_posts/2021-06-09-thought-leaders.md

 <figcaption>The solution to every problem can't be the same</figcaption>
 </div>

-Uncontingent advice is what I think of when I hear the term thought-leader - someone has a single solution that seems to fit every problem.
+Non-contingent advice is what I think of when I hear the term thought-leader - someone has a single solution that seems to fit every problem.
 Whatever problem you face, the answer is test-driven-development or stream-architectures or being-really-truly-agile.

 I get frustrated by advice like that but is it wrong?
 Unit testing, streaming architectures, agile are all good things.
 I don't write code in a test-driven style, but I did try it out a bit when it was the hot-thing™, and I learned a lot from the process.
 All of the thought-leaders are trying to move the industry forward.
-Still, there is some evidence that noncontingent, one-big-idea advice is less valuable than more nuanced, complicated advice.
+Still, there is some evidence that non-contingent, one-big-idea advice is less valuable than more nuanced, complicated advice.

 ## Decision-Making Research